 However Cowichan's total lack of discipline came back to bight them.

-The Kings took advantage of the Capitals thuggery and capitalized 4 times in the period, including tallies from Steven Schmidt, Cohen Adair and one more in the empty net from Garbowsky.
+The Kings took advantage of the Capitals thuggery and capitalize 4 times in the period, including tallies from Steven Schmidt, Cohen Adair and one more in the empty net from Garbowsky.

 The ugliest continued right down to the final buzzer as Brendan Forbes was carved at centre ice with Cowichan sticks.
 That incident resulted in two seperate fights, Forbes combatting with Keyler Bruce and Justin DaSilva squaring off against Dillon Houghton.
 The latter was a spirited affair with DaSilva getting the decision.